bentoBAUX/bentobaux.github.io/_posts/2025-08-25-forgotten-colors-capturing-the-sumi-e-in-3d.md

 Now that I am convinced that it is technically achievable, I began reverse engineering the shader nodes.

-The original Blender graph consisted of four main components: Voronoi Noise, fBM Noise, Principled BSDF, and a Colour Ramp.
+The original Blender graph consisted of five main components: Voronoi Noise, fBM Noise, Principled BSDF, Linear Light and a Colour Ramp.
 I simplified this to just three parts: Voronoi Noise, Blinn-Phong Lighting, and a Colour Ramp.
 Despite the reduction, the shader still produces the same overall visual effect:

 {% include compare-slider.html
    before="/assets/img/forgotten-colors/old%20shader/unity-render.gif"